 As playwright/ dramaturg, she has worked with Kneehigh, Bristol Old Vic, The Bush, Battersea Arts Centre, Teater Sagohuset, the Gate, National Theatre Studio, Shakespeare’s Globe, The Unicorn, Glasgow Citizens’ Theatre, Filament Theatre, Undercurrent Theatre.
 Rapunzel, written for her young daughters in 2005, was picked up by Kneehigh in 2006 and did two London runs at BAC and London's Southbank before touring the UK and US.
 It's since been remounted 8 times.
 In Jan 2018 she dramaturged on Caroline Byrne's production of All's Well that Ends Well at the Globe.
-In 2019 she dramaturged and wrote for Babylon Beyond Borders at the Bush.

 In January 2019 she was awarded a Developing Your Creative Practice Grant by the Arts Council.

 In February 2019 she is appearing in Dear Elizabeth at The Gate.